My Research

 Working Papers and Articles under Review

 An influential literature attributes Europe’s economic precocity to “good” political institutions, such as representative assemblies, which shielded property from governmental predation.
-This analysis fails to account for the diversity of property rights in preindustrial Europe, many of which, such as serfdom, were obstacles to growth.
-Theories of development must be able to explain how European states eliminated these “bad” property rights despite constraints on the sovereign's authority to do so.
-I propose a role for some—but not all—representative assemblies in overcoming this developmental hurdle.
-An assembly’s capacity to extinguish property rights is a product of what I call its decision-making efficiency, which, in turn, is associated with majority voting and centralized agenda control.
-I test these claims through a controlled comparison of agrarian reforms in Livonia and Schleswig-Holstein (1795–1805).
-In terms of their developmental contribution, my findings suggest, early representative institutions must be evaluated on the basis of their capacity not only to constrain the sovereign but also to support complex exchanges of property rights.
+This analysis fails to contend with the diversity of property rights in preindustrial Europe, many of which, like serfdom, were obstacles to growth.
+I propose a role for some—but not all—early representative assemblies in fostering growth by eliminating these “bad” property rights.
+An assembly’s capacity to extinguish property rights is a product of what I call its decision-making efficiency, which is associated in turn with majority voting and centralized agenda control.
+I test these claims through a controlled comparison of pro-growth agrarian reforms in the Russian Baltic province of Livonia and the Danish-ruled duchies of Schleswig and Holstein (1795–1805), finding that the Livonian Diet’s more efficient organization was the key to the successful transformation of serfdom.

-Serfowners against Serfdom: Elite Divisions and Agrarian Reform at the Livonian Diet of 1803
+Brother against Brother, Father against Son?
+Elite Divisions, Serfdom, and Reform at the Livonian Diet of 1803

 [Working paper]